|

 clarinet in Atlanta and Honolulu.
 I am a member of my church choir, and I have

 sung in many other church choirs and choral groups over the years.
-My musical
+Lately, I

 tastes are eclectic, but generally don’t include rock, certainly not the more